Modelspaces – Introduction and Use

 Flux & Velocity

 For flux and velocity we support vector fields, typically represented by an x- and y-component or absolute value and angle.
 If two components are present in the input data, they will be combined into a single layer, with the option of showing the data using a gradient where the colour depends on the absolute value (Euclidean norm) of the two components, or using arrows showing the direction.
 The size of the arrows again depends on the absolute value of the vector.
+Velocity data can also be visualized using a particle animation (see below for details).
 If the data is represented as one component, this is assumed to be the absolute flux or velocity, and only the gradient visualization is available.

-When using arrow visualization (default for data with two components), the slider is used to control the maximum flux or velocity.
+- When using arrow visualization, the slider is used to control the maximum flux or velocity.
 Arrows representing values larger than this maximum are drawn in red.

-When using gradient visualization, the slider is used to control the minimum flux or velocity shown.
+- When using gradient visualization or particle animation, the slider is used to control the minimum flux or velocity shown.

 Point queries on layers with direction return both the absolute flux or velocity and the compass direction (azimuth) with respect to grid north in the visualization projection.